As Biotech Crops Lose Their Power, Scientists Push For New Restrictions

 Scientists have long warned about this risk.
 They've been engaged in a long-running argument with the companies selling Bt crops, such as Monsanto, which has been acquired by Bayer.

 Even before Monsanto started selling the first Bt crops, independent scientists pushed the Environmental Protection Agency to limit the amount of land that farmers could devote to Bt crops.
-If Bt crops were planted everywhere, the scientists argued, it would create a situation in which, if a few rare insects happened to be genetically capable of surviving Bt proteins, they would be the sole survivors, quickly mate with each other, and produce a new strain of resistant insects.
+If these crops were planted everywhere, the scientists argued, it would create a situation in which, if a few rare insects happened to be genetically capable of surviving Bt proteins, they would be the sole survivors, quickly mate with each other, and produce a new strain of resistant insects.
 Biologists call this "selection pressure."

 The solution, they said, was a requirement that farmers devote some of their land to non-Bt crops.
 This would allow plenty of non-resistant insects to survive, and make it less likely that the rare resistant insects would mate with each other.